sourcegraph/sourcegraph-public-snapshot/doc/admin/licensing/index.md

 ## How to update your license key

-Any current Site Admin can update your license key by going to Site Admin -> [Site configuration](config/site_config.md)
+Any current Site Admin can update your license key by going to Site Admin -> [Site configuration](../config/site_config.md)

-These settings live in the JSON object, and you will need to navigate to the the _licenseKey_ section of that object.
+These settings live in the JSON object, and you will need to navigate to the _licenseKey_ section of that object.

 Update the value of this with your new license key and click Save to apply your changes.